Sadikctg/Project_7_-Bangladesh_Premier_League_Analysis_Excel/README.md

 ### Project Goal:
 The project aims to forge a comprehensive Excel dashboard empowering users to glean insights from BPL data spanning a decade (2012-2020).
 Furnishing visualizations and summaries of match outcomes, venue trends, player performance, and team statistics, the dashboard strives to facilitate data-driven decision-making for BPL teams, analysts, and cricket enthusiasts.

-<p style="text-align: justify;">The project aims to forge a comprehensive Excel dashboard empowering users to glean insights from BPL data spanning a decade (2012-2020).
-Furnishing visualizations and summaries of match outcomes, venue trends, player performance, and team statistics, the dashboard strives to facilitate data-driven decision-making for BPL teams, analysts, and cricket enthusiasts.</p>

 ### Key Performance Indicators (KPIs):
 #### Primary
 - Title Winner